 A trained reflexologist will determine which spots to rub to provide targeted therapy, determined by your needs, fibromyalgia symptoms, and types of pain.

 Reflexology is not the same as standard massage therapy.
 While massage therapy concentrates on relieving pain and tension from muscles, reflexology works to heal the body parts that can't be touched from the outside by manipulating pressure points.

-People with Fibromyalgia who have undergone regular reflexology treatments report an improvement in:
+People with fibromyalgia who have undergone regular reflexology treatments report an improvement in the following:

 Irritable bowel syndrome